 - Transportation: Buses will operate at reduced capacity

-In Ashe County, grades K-12 will follow a hybrid model which includes both face-to-face instruction and remote learning from home on designated days.
-About half the student population will be in the building at a given time.
+Initially, grades K-12 were to follow a hybrid model which included both face-to-face instruction and remote learning from home on designated days.

 Safety requirements: Ashe County Schools will follow requirements for the state as outlined in StrongSchoolsNC Public Health Toolkit